rusuot/industrial_project/README.md

 # crud-node-firebase
- CRUD node.js + firebase tutorial
+CRUD node.js + firebase

+# creds.json and firebase DB
+- These credentials are for a specific DB created only for testing
+- These Firebase DB data can be updated with any Firebase DB details (work for Industrial Project)

 Start project with:
 <ul>
 <li>npm install</li>